typemiguel/WalnutiQ/README.md

             + [connectTypes](./tests/model/MARK_I/connectTypes)
           - [theory](./tests/model/theory)
           - [util](./tests/model/util)
-  - experiments
-      + model
-          - [MARK_I](./experiments/model/MARK_I) = demonstrations of how to build and experiment with a partial brain model on a popular handwritten digit data set called MNIST
   - .gitignore = contains names of files/folders not to add to this repository
   - .project = when writing your code using Eclipse this file will allow all of your files to be organized in the correct folder